adstuart/azure-privatelink-dns-microhack/README.md

 ![image](images/3.PNG)

-Please ensure that the subnet as fully updated before carrying on to the next step.
-In can take a few minutes.
+Please ensure that the subnet is fully updated before carrying on to the next step.
+(In can take a few minutes).

 ## Task 3: Enable Virtual Network access within SQL Server Firewall